jalotra/DownloadFromTheRockMusic.Org/README.md

 ### Prerequisites

 For Running the compiled versions you don't need anything just a cli and a keyboard and ctrl c + ctrl v command putting will.
-For compiling the source code, you would need the go language ofcourse with some packages that I am not leaving to append later here,
+For compiling the source code, you would need the go language ofcourse with some packages that I am leaving to append later here.

 ```
 Give examples